eralumin/haltarr/README.md

 # Haltarr

-**Haltarr** is a Python Flask-based service that pauses or resumes download clients (SABnzbd, Deluge, qBitTorrent) when media is played or stopped on media servers (Jellyfin, Plex,Emby).
+**Haltarr** is a service that pauses or resumes download clients (SABnzbd, Deluge, qBitTorrent) when there is activity on media servers (Jellyfin, Plex, Emby).
 It also notifies Discord of these events via webhooks.

 ## Features
-- Pauses/Resumes SABnzbd, qBitTorrent and Deluge download clients based on media playback in Jellyfin, Plex and Emby.
+- Pauses/Resumes SABnzbd, qBitTorrent and Deluge download clients based on activiry from Jellyfin, Plex and Emby.
 - Sends notifications to Discord.

 ## Summary